-This, by no means, is the total number of wilderness and recreation parks in British Columbia, Canada as there are many National, Community, Regional and Forestry Recreation Parks also located throughout the province.
-This adds up to only 12.5% of our province is protected by BC Parks (very small percentage relatively) and 0.6% is protected by National Parks.
+There are over 800 or so British Columbia parks in Canada.
+This, by no means, is the total number of wilderness and recreation parks in British Columbia, Canada as there are many others that do not fall under the Provincial umbrella.
+Other parks in the province includes a few National parks and many smaller community, regional, hyro and forestry recreation parks located throughout the province.
+Only 12.5% of our province is protected by BC Parks and 0.6% is protected by National Parks.

 Provincial and National Parks are the most popular parks in the province.
-Some of the parks are very well developed with day use areas, amphitheaters, museums, parking lots, campgrounds, boat launches, showers and washrooms.
-Other BC Parks are left in their natural state.
+Some of the BC parks are very well developed with day use areas, amphitheaters, museums, parking lots, campgrounds, boat launches, showers and washrooms.
+Then there are others, generally more rural, that are left in their natural state.

-Many of the Provincial and National parks include backpacking, hiking, mountain biking and horseback riding trails plus camping.
+Many of the Provincial and National parks in British Columbia include access to very popular Canadian outdoor activities including backpacking, boating, water skiiing, hiking, mountain biking, horseback riding plus camping.
 There are 340 Provincial Parks with campgrounds (11,075 campsites) in British Columbia.
 Many have a "pay to use" format in place.
+Here is a list of all the activities popular in our BC Parks system.

-Community and Regional Parks are, relatively allot smaller than Provincial and National Parks.
-Many are located near communities and include such items as picnic tables, sitting benches, playgrounds, band stands, paved walking trails, flower gardens, skateboard parks, viewpoints, washrooms, museums, swimming, info boards and more.
+Community and Regional Parks are, relatively a lot smaller than Provincial and National Parks.
+Many are located near communities and include such items as picnic tables, sitting benches, playgrounds, band stands, paved walking trails, flower gardens, skateboard parks, viewpoints, washrooms, museums, swimming, and/or info boards.
+It is important to read our information pages on each park for the available amenties.

 Forestry Recreation Sites are the most rural and remote British Columbia park destinations.
 They are often located on rough gravel roads leading deep into the backcountry to rivers and lakes.
-The BC recreation sites are more campsite than park with no power, pit toilets and sometimes a gravel boat launch but more often a roof top boat launch.
+The British Columbia parks and recreation sites are more campsite than park with no power, pit toilets and sometimes a gravel boat launch but more often a roof top boat launch.
 Forestry Recreation Sites are self maintained.
 Please leave no trace behind.
 Pack out what you pack in!
+Under each community on this website is a list of all the parks in the region.

-British Columbia has many parks for all occasions and activities.
+British Columbia parks and trails are used for many occasions and activities.
 The Khutzeymateen Provincial Park is Canada's only grizzly bear sanctuary.
 The Tweedsmuir Provincial Park is British Columbia's largest provincial park covering 989,616 hectares.
 On Vancouver Island the 440 metre Della Falls in Strathcona Park is Canada's highest waterfall and is one of the ten highest falls in the world!

 Parks are an important part of our province providing thousands an opportunity to enjoy the wilderness outdoors.
 It is said 6 out of 10 people living in BC visit a park every year.